 State-level outcomes (thus EV outcomes)

-To calculate the model weight for a given model at a given point in time, start with Christopher A. T. Ferro's sample size adjusted Brier score (see equation 8
+To calculate the model weight for a given model at a given point in time, start with Christopher A. T. Ferro's sample size adjusted Brier score (

 of the years that an aggregator has made predictions at the specified calendar distance from election day.